ehsanmqn/tsp-solver/README.md

 ## Packaging and Running
 The **setup.py** file defined the necessary metadata such as the package name, version, description, author information, and required packages for packaging the project.

 A bash file named **install.sh** provided in the project.
 This script is used to build, install, and run the TSP solver service.
-In order to use it, first change the MESSAGE_BROKER variable based on the RabbitMQ address.
+In order to use it, first change the MESSAGE_BROKER variable inside the install.sh based on the RabbitMQ address.
 Then run it according to follow:
 ```bash
 chamod +x install.sh
 ./install.sh